In addition to the 28-day birth control pills, you can obtain the following:

 Sterilization – Surgical sterilization is available for both men and women.
 This option should be discussed with your primary care clinician to determine if it best meets your needs.

 Barrier Methods – Barrier methods include the diaphragm, the cervical cap and spermicides.
 Diaphragms and cervical caps require fitting by a clinician and a prescription.
 Barrier methods have few side effects, although some people may be allergic to latex or spermicides.
 The average one-year failure rate for the diaphragm ranges between 12 to 18%.

-Ortho Evra patch – A patch containing estrogen & progesterone, which is applied firmly to the skin.
+Xulane patch (formerly known as Ortho Evra) – A patch containing estrogen & progesterone, which is applied firmly to the skin.
 The hormone is absorbed through the skin and is 99% effective when used as directed.
 It contains hormones that are released through the skin and into the bloodstream.
 The patch is used on a weekly 28-day cycle, similar to birth control pills.

 Click here to find out more about birth control methods.